 [If need be, you can use our Village Plan to orientate yourself in Slingsby.]

+Walk for May 2018 | Castle Howard, Four Faces Monument, Welburn.
 As well as passing through the open estate west of Castle Howard, this walk includes a path through a beautiful section of woodland in which is sited the Four Faces monument.
-The walk continues to the lovely village of Welburn, with the option of a short detour to some panoramic views, before the climb via the mock fortifications back to the start point. .doc |.pdf
+The walk continues to the lovely village of Welburn, with an option for a short detour to some panoramic views, before the climb via the mock fortifications back to the start point. .doc |.pdf

 Walk for April 2018 | Nunnington, River Rye, Stonegrave.
 Here we explore the countryside to the west of Nunnington, a section of the River Rye and Stonegrave.
 A visit to Stonegrave’s ancient Minster can be included.
 The pull uphill out of Stonegrave is quite steep but the effort is rewarded with views over the fields to Hovingham and beyond. .doc |.pdf

 Walk for March 2018 | Coxwold, Husthwaite, Beacon Banks.
 With days lengthening, a chance to venture a few miles from Slingsby.
 Virtually from the outset, this walk provides some of the best scenery and views of any in the Howardian Hills.
 There is a long, steady climb to reach the highest point but it is well worth the effort.
 Try and choose a clear day.
 Along the way you also pass through working farms and two very picturesque villages.
 There is a choice of routes to finish. .doc |.pdf